Showcase Pieces

 "A great pianist pushes the piano to its absolute limits."
 Joyce Yang triumphantly responded to her own rallying call.

-Beat Magazine - Live Music & Performance
+Beat Magazine - Reviews & Opinion

 In a foot-stamping, three-hour bonanza that presented the jazz canon of Brazilian, Japanese, and American artists, the Melbourne International Jazz Festival enjoyed an evening of firsts on Saturday night.